Alternative Spring Break 2018

 Spring Break Volunteering in Romania

-If Europe is calling but you want to go somewhere a little of the beaten track for spring break (but not so far that you still have regular access to the internet and your mum isn’t too worried about where you are going), look no further than Romania!
+If Europe is calling but you want to go somewhere a little off the beaten track for spring break (but not so far that you still have regular access to the internet and your mum isn’t too worried about where you are going), look no further than Romania!
 The Romania volunteer program is located in Miercurea Ciuc, Harghita, an ethno-cultural region in eastern Transylvania.
 With apartment style living, you’re able to have a taste of the local culture, but also some home comforts.
 When volunteering with IVHQ in Romania, you can choose from a range of projects, including, Teaching, After School Support, Agriculture and NGO Support.

 It’s hard to put my experience into words, but to start it was incredible, enlightening, and life changing.
 The people I met, the staff and children I worked with - I’ll truly never forget them.
-Romania is beautiful country and fairly undiscovered by hoards of tourists so it’s a lot of fun to travel around.
+Romania is a beautiful country and fairly undiscovered by hoards of tourists so it’s a lot of fun to travel around.
 Olivia Martin-Spisak (IVHQ Volunteer in Romania)

 Spring Break Volunteering in the Philippines